mamyh/onlineCourses/README.md

 # Welcome to my `Educational site Based on react`
+ my demo site is [My-demo-site](https://onlinecoursedonebymyself.netlify.app/home)
 --------------------------------------------------------------

 ## my Deploying site is
-    Demo site will be released soon
+    Demo site has been released
 ----------------------------------------------------------------

 ### `some practice in reade me file`